 The Community Planning Program has also completed a downtown district plan for the Village of Jefferson in Ashtabula County.
 The plan involved assessment of current conditions including historic buildings and economic uses, and evaluation of alternatives for balancing historic preservation with economic development.
 The Village chose to adopt a Local Historic District and become a Certified Local Government in cooperation with the Ohio Historic Preservation Office.

 The Program assisted Southington Township, Trumbull County, on their Comprehensive Plan.
 The plan is innovative because it was prepared by township citizens themselves, with mentoring from staff of the Community Planning Program, using the “Small Communities Planning Toolkit”, developed by the Program.
 The Program has also assisted the Village of Middlefield and the City of Olmsted Falls with retail and housing market studies, site suitability analyses, and downtown studies, including visitor questionnaires and merchant interviews.

 If you are interested in pursuing similar ideas for your community, please contact Kirby Date at 216-687-5477.

-Staff of the Center for Community Planning and Development conducted a research project for the Ohio Department of Transportation which looked at the relationship of Balanced Growth land use policy to transportation benefits.
-This was a collaborative project of the Levin College of Urban Affairs and the Washkewicz College of Engineering and was completed in 2014.
+The Value of Balanced Growth for Transportation Staff of the Center for Community Planning and Development conducted a research project for the Ohio Department of Transportation which looked at the relationship of Balanced Growth land use policy to transportation benefits.
+This was a collaborative project of the Maxine Goodman Levin School of Urban Affairs and the Washkewicz College of Engineering and was completed in 2014.